Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Introduction

+We call our method \eie/ \textit{(EIE)} and associate a novel dataset in segmentation-guided image-to-image translation with it, as detailed in~\cref{sec:eie_data}.
+We show that our method outperforms a physics-unconditioned baseline model in~\cref{sec:eie_results_main} and discuss generalization across space, remote sensing instruments, and other climate events (reforestation and Arctic sea ice melt) in ~\cref{sec:eie_generalization_results}.

-Our work makes five contributions: \begin{itemize} \item the first generative vision pipeline to synthesize physically-consistent visual satellite imagery, called the \name/, \item the first physically-consistent and photorealistic visualization of flood risks as satellite imagery, \item a novel metric, the Flood Visualization Plausibility Score (FVPS), to evaluate the photorealism and physical-consistency of generated imagery, \item the first visualization of future reforestation as satellite imagery, and \item an open-source dataset with over $25k$ labelled high-resolution image-triplets to study image-to-image translation in Earth observation. \end{itemize}
+Our work makes the following contributions: \begin{itemize} \item A novel framework to measure physical-consistency in synthetic satellite imagery, \item the first physically-consistent and photorealistic visualization of flood risks as satellite imagery, \item an open-source dataset with over $30k$ labeled high-resolution image-triplets that can be used to study image-to-image translation in Earth observation. \end{itemize}